 How did we get here?

 Our surface streets have carried a wide variety of low-speed vehicles – horse drawn carriages, bicycles, tractors – since long before the popularity of motoring.
 Our traffic laws protect the right to drive these slower vehicles while also defining the limited privileges of overtaking for drivers who want to travel faster.
-For instance, overtaking drivers are prohibited from moving into the path of oncoming traffic or moving left of center where short sight distance would make this unsafe.
-The traffic laws clearly state that a driver wishing to pass another driver must wait behind them until conditions are safe for passing without interfering with other travelers.
+For instance, overtaking drivers are prohibited from moving into the path of oncoming traffic or moving left of center where short sight distances would make this unsafe.
+The traffic laws clearly state that a driver wishing to pass another driver must wait behind until conditions are safe for passing without interfering with other travelers.

-As motoring became increasingly popular over the last century, motor vehicle crashes took a tremendous toll in human life.
-One of the most devastating crash types involves a high speed motorist swerving or drifting left of center on a two-way roadway and colliding head-on with oncoming traffic.
-Highway engineers discovered that marking a stripe down the center of such roads reduced such collisions by helping drivers keep track of their position relative to the center of the roadway.
+As motoring became increasingly popular over the last century, motor-vehicle crashes took a tremendous toll in human life.
+One of the most devastating crash types involves a high-speed motorist swerving or drifting left of center on a two-way roadway and colliding head-on with oncoming traffic.
+Highway engineers discovered that marking a stripe down the center of such roadways reduced such collisions by helping drivers keep track of their position relative to the center of the roadway.
 Marking of stripes in the center of roads that carry traffic at high speeds or high volumes eventually became standard practice.
 These markings are an early example of “traffic controls” that traffic engineers install with the intent to encourage safe operation in compliance with the traffic laws.
 Over the decades, traffic engineers have added more and more traffic controls to roadways, sometimes with good results and sometimes with unintended consequences.
 Because the traffic engineering profession is half hard science and half social experiment, the full effects of traffic controls sometimes take time to reveal themselves.